 In some cases, you can ask the police to notify you when the perpetrator has finished serving his or her sentence or is released on probation.
 This is particularly relevant in cases of gross violence or sexual assault.
 You can also ask the police to inform you about the perpetrator's first authorised temporary unaccompanied leave from prison.

-For you to receive this information, the perpetrator must have been remanded in custody prior to conviction.
+For you to receive this information, the perpetrator must have been remanded in custody prior to conviction, and that the perpetrator has not been temporary discharged before serving the sentence.
 Your legal advocate or the police can tell you more about your options.

 Other help options